tarantool/doc/doc/book/replication/repl_leader_elect.rst

 Automated leader election in Tarantool helps guarantee that in a replica set there is at most one leader at any given moment of time.
-Leader is a writable node, and all other nodes are non-writable -- they accept exclusively read-only requests.
+Leader is a writable node, and all other nodes are non-writable -- they accept read-only requests exclusively.
 This can be useful when an application doesn't want to support master-master replication, and it is necessary to ensure that only one node accepts new transactions and commit them successfully.

-When election is enabled, life cycle of a replica set is divided into so called 'terms'.
+When election is enabled, life cycle of a replica set is divided into so called *terms*.
 Each term is described by a monotonically growing number.
 Each node, after first boot, has it equal to 1.
-When a node sees that it is not a leader, and there is no a leader available for some time, it increases the term, and starts new leader election round.
+When a node sees that it is not a leader and there is no leader available for some time, it increases the term and starts new leader election round.

 Leader election happens via votes.
 The node which started the election votes for itself and sends vote requests to other nodes.
 The ones, who got a vote request, vote for the first of them, and then can't do anything in the same term but wait for a leader being elected.
 If there is a node collected a quorum of votes, it becomes a leader, and notifies other nodes about that.
 Also a split-vote can happen, when no nodes got a quorum of votes.
 Then all the nodes, after a random timeout, bump the term again and start a new election round.
 Eventually a leader is elected.
 All the non-leader nodes are called 'followers'.
 The nodes, who start a new election round, are called 'candidates'.
 The elected leader sends heartbeats to the non-leader nodes to let them know it is alive.
 So if no heartbeats for too long time -- new election is started.
 Terms and votes are persisted by each instance